vincentyxu/vincentyxu.github.io/life.md

 title: life
 permalink: /life/
 category: "life"
-tagline: "This is all about life."
+tagline: "This is all about my life."
 ---